The Challenge of Business Process Improvement

 Technologies for Better Collaboration

-As work will continue to develop through more diverse and spread-out teams, a new generation of technologies and digital process platforms is necessary for business improvement.
+As work will continue to develop through more diverse and spread-out teams, a new generation of technologies, and digital process platforms is necessary for business improvement.
 Effective and frictionless communication has a very strong impact on the success and bottom-line of a business.
-Teamwork and collaboration are important for all businesses, and communication technologies can support this and BPI.
+Additionally, teamwork and collaboration are important for all businesses, and communication technologies can support this and BPI.

 There are several key trends now shaping collaboration for businesses and BPI.
 These include: Virtual Reality and Augmented Reality, tools for visual collaboration and data collaboration tools.